By HANNAH MARTIN

 idalab has a focus on Life Science.
 Was there anything about Life Science that attracted you?

 Yes, working in Life Science, there’s the potential to see the influence of AI on some of humanity’s biggest problems – drug discovery, climate change and more.
 Data Science discoveries can have a domino effect, starting a chain of events that eventually has a big impact on the world.
 For example, we recently saw a huge discovery where an AI tool developed by Google DeepMind solved a 50-year-old problem about protein folding.

 You’re participating in the Junior Associate Programme, on the Data Science track.
 Could you briefly describe what this programme is all about?

 It’s a programme aimed at graduate students.
-The idea is that you start as a Student Assistant like I am now.
+The idea is that you start as a Student Trainee like I am now.
 And then there are four tracks to choose from: Life Science, Data Science, Engineering and Strategy.
 It can be full-time or part-time.
 I work two days a week, which I can arrange however fits best to my university schedule.